grrrr/py/readme.txt

 - The TCL/TK help patch is not usable under OSX.
 - With standard PD 0.37, threaded py scripts will cause "Stack overflows" under some circumstances -> use PD 0.38 or the devel_0_37 cvs branch instead
+- It has been reported that pyext crashes on AMD64 with SSE enabled (for these CPUs, disable the respective compiler flags)

 ----------------------------------------------------------------------------